vnk8071/machine-learning-learning-path/projects/deploy_ml_pipeline_in_production/model_card.md

 * fbeta: 0.3826578699340245

 ## Ethical Considerations
-Since the dataset consists of public available data with highly aggregated census data no harmful unintended use of the data has to be adressed.
+Since the dataset consists of public available data with highly aggregated census data no harmful unintended use of the data has to be addressed.

 ## Caveats and Recommendations
 It would be meaningful to perform an hyperparameter optimization to improve the model performance.